ahlammuhamed/Sales-Analysis/README.md

 - Analyze **product, country, and customer segment performance**
 - Make **data-driven budgeting and investment decisions**
 - Monitor **discount strategies and cost optimization impacts**

----

-*Created with 💡 insights from financial and operational data analysis.*